Verification: d74e5bf16d135a91

 What Shines

-Setup for climax reveals and twists begin; moral dilemmas sharpen, certain relationships are pushed to breaking point.
+Setup for climax reveals and twists begins; moral dilemmas sharpen, and certain relationships are pushed to their breaking points.

-Predictability begins to show; some viewers anticipate outcomes some arcs roll out slower than desired.
+Predictability begins to surface; some viewers anticipate outcomes, while certain arcs unfold more slowly than desired.

 [Episode 7] (Finale)